pomerium/pomerium/docs/docs/k8s/helm.md

    - Export the configuration file from your Kubernetes host and export it to your `KUBECONFIG` environment variable (usually by placing it in `~/.kube`).

      See [Organizing Cluster Access Using kubeconfig Files] for more information.
    - A namespace in the cluster for Pomerium.
-This document assumes the namespace `pomerium`.
+This document assumes the namespace `pomerium`, which you can create with `kubectl create namespace pomerium`.
 - A configured [identity provider].
 - [TLS certificates].
 If you don't yet have a production environment with trusted certificates, this page will cover using [mkcert] to create locally trusted certificates, and [cert-manager] to manage them in the cluster.